Mackinac Straits Health Systems

 STRAITS AREA PHARMACY – PLEASE NOTE: Our retail pharmacy is operating under new guidelines because of the COVID-19 outbreak, until further notice.
 Business hours for the pharmacy remain the same, but customers are not allowed in the store.
 Instead, staff are now offering curbside service.
 Payment by credit card or debit card is preferred.
 Home delivery in St. Ignace is still an option.
 Call ahead for more details, (906) 643-7298.

 VISITOR RESTRICTIONS FOR ENTERING MSHS FACILITIES

-Based on guidelines from the Governor’s recent executive order, ANYONE entering healthcare facilities is required to go through screening.
+Based on guidelines from the Michigan Department of Health and Human Services, ANYONE entering healthcare facilities is required to go through screening.
 This includes patients, visitors and employees.
 The screening involves some brief questions regarding your medical condition, recent travel and a temperature check for possible fever.
-Visitors are also required to wear a mask or other face covering (if medically able).
+Everyone is required to wear a mask or other face covering.

-To protect our patients, staff, visitors and the community during the COVID-19 outbreak, anyone who is entering our facility will need to be screened.
+To protect our patients, staff, visitors and the community during the pandemic, anyone who is entering our facilities will need to be screened.
 This includes our entire St. Ignace Campus – Mackinac Straits Hospital, Evergreen Living Center, St. Ignace Medical Clinic, and Tribal Health Clinic.
 It also applies to our outlying clinics – Mackinac Island Medical Center, Mackinaw City Medical Clinic, Mackinaw City Specialty Clinic, and Rivertown Medical Clinic in Cheboygan.

 Every day, Mackinac Straits Health System is prepared to provide the best possible care for our patients.
 We have emergency and disaster plans in place and drills that we conduct regularly.
 In addition, specific protocols for screening and testing of COVID-19 are in place based on CDC guidelines.